 So far, the science behind weight loss facts has shown somewhat contradictory results even though it looks fairly simple at first: eat less, move more.

-- Today, there are more than 1.5 billion overweight people.
+- There are more than 1.5 billion overweight people.

-- Resistance exercise, together with aerobic exercise, might be the best way to lose weight quickly.
+- Resistance and aerobic exercise might be the best for quick weight loss, according to weight loss stats.

-- According to studies, long-term weight loss success can only be achieved through sustainable lifestyle changes.
+- Long-term weight loss success can only be achieved through sustainable lifestyle changes.

-- Statistics on weight loss surgery show promising numbers for those who haven’t managed to lose weight otherwise.
+- Weight loss surgery statistics show promising numbers for those who haven’t managed to lose weight otherwise.

 - The total worth of the US weight loss market is at a whopping $72 billion.